mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 ## ⚠️ Observations
-- The backend needs to call this endpoint in ablution, and thus we can only improve the data return from it and use it instead of agentList property founded in ModalAndView
+- The backend needs to call this endpoint in ablution, and thus we can only improve the data return from it and use it instead of agentList property founded in ModalAndView/Document
 - Overloaded, verbose payload with many unused fields
 - Nested structure makes it difficult to extract what’s actually needed
 - PRODUCTLIST is again unused, as in previous endpoints